-Senate bill set to give aviation sector up to $33 billion bailout: sources
+U.S. Senate bill grants aviation sector big bailout: Republican senator

 Chao worked the phones late into the night talking to air carriers about what they needed to ensure they could maintain payrolls, said a person briefed on call.

-The government will also provide significant funding to Amtrak and U.S. transit systems that have both seen ridership fall dramatically as states order tens of millions of Americans to stay home and avoid non-essential travel.
+The government will provide $25 billion in grants for U.S. transit systems and $1 billion for U.S. passenger railroad Amtrak, that have seen ridership fall dramatically as states ordered tens of millions of Americans to stay home and avoid non-essential travel.

-Boeing Co (BA.N) could also receive government loans or loan guarantees under the bill, but it was not clear if they would tap $17 billion in loan funding set aside for national security-related loans that were part of the Republican bill released on Sunday.
+Boeing Co (BA.N) could also receive government loans under a $17 billion fund set aside for direct national security-related loans, Toomey said, adding that many companies could qualify.

+“It is not meant to be exclusively for Boeing...
+You should not think of it as a Boeing allocation,” Toomey said.

 Boeing had sought at least $60 billion in government loan guarantees for itself and the entire aerospace manufacturing sector.
+Boeing did not immediately comment on Wednesday.

 Reporting by David Shepardson, Tracy Rucinski and Doina Chiacu; Editing by Bernadette Baum